 11. Blend Eras Like a Pro: Retro-Modern Balance

-The secret sauce?
-Mix retro style with modern convenience.
+The trick is simple: mix retro style with modern convenience.
 Keep your induction cooktop, but pair it with curved cabinet profiles.
 Use a sleek quartz countertop, then add a scalloped edge detail or rounded island corners for softness.

 Quick Tips